RosettaCommons/documentation/Overview-Modeling-Membrane-Proteins-in-Rosetta.md

 ## Membrane Sampling Moves

+Brief introduction to importance of membrane-aware sampling, what that means, why you want to do it

  - Set membrane position
  - Derive membrane position from structural topology
  - Optimize membrane position based on scoring function